flopezag/fiware-murano/doc/admin.md

     -X GET "http://<I$P>:8082/v1/catalog/packages"

-The variable will be the IP direction in which we have installed the Rule engine API functionality.
+The variable will be the IP direction in which we have installed the Murano API functionality.
 This request should return the packages already uploaded.
 In case we have not upload anyone, it will just show the core library:

     {